spack/spack/lib/spack/docs/build_systems/autotoolspackage.rst

       $ make install

-   steps to install a package.
    For this reason, some developers will write their own ``configure`` scripts that have nothing to do with Autotools.
-   These packages may not accept the same flags as other Autotools packages, so it is better to create a custom build system.
+These packages may not accept the same flags as other Autotools packages, so it is better to use the ``Package`` base class and create a :ref:`custom build system <custompackage>`.
 You can tell if a package uses Autotools by running ``./configure --help`` and comparing the output to other known Autotools packages.
 You should also look for files like: